 - Wool: We have tried using wool as a border around little seedlings.
 It does seem to work a little.
 It is not as good as copper.
 We did discover that black wool cooked the seedlings in a really hot day.
 We’ll only be using white from now on.
 I do not recommend buying wool pellets as they are really expensive.
 A fleece from a farmer can be bought for a few pounds.

-- Other borders: Many suggestions like: wood ash, coffee grounds, sharp sand, charcoal dust, charcoal left overs after a barbecue, lava rock, roofing felt, are being made, most only work when the garden is dry, others affect the soil too much or might be toxic.
+- Other borders: Many suggestions like: wood ash, alum, coffee grounds, sharp sand, charcoal dust, petroleum jelly, charcoal left overs after a barbecue, lava rock, roofing felt, are being made, most only work when the garden is dry, others affect the soil too much in high concentrations or might be toxic.
 As I live and work mostly in Scotland I have not bothered to investigate these options as they are not that useful to me.
 Borders that stop working when the ideal slug environment (wet weather) has arrived seem a bit pointless to me.

 Do NOT try:

 - Salt: Pouring salt around your veg will keep the slugs away indeed, but unless your plants like maritime conditions they will be affected too!

 - Seashells: The sharp edges deter slugs from crossing, but they don’t decay like eggshells and can be a serious nuisance when weeding for many years to come.

 - Slug pellets: Most are not organic and will kill the predators too.
 Even the organic ones are not wise to use: when the slugs die, the predators leave to find food elsewhere – leaving you dependent on the pellets.